 Let’s take these one by one before we go through the ticket math, in order of importance in my mind from least to greatest.

 For discounts on lodging and dining, my guess is take it or leave it.
-There are often sales during off periods available to everyone of up to 30%, I read online AP discounts are usually up to 30% as well.
+There are often sales during off periods available to everyone of up to 30%, I read online AP discounts are usually up to 30% as well on hotels.
 My guess is during peak times you’re probably looking at paying close to the rack rate anyway, it’s just simple supply and demand.
 I’d love to hear people’s experiences in the comments though.
-Dining discounts can add up though if you’re pinching pennies you might be bringing your own food a lot anyway.
+Dining discounts can add up, Disney annual pass holders have had a running 10% discount for a few months.
+Penny pinchers bringing their own food obviously might not save as much with an annual pass.

 Park hopping is great, but to me it’s usually more of a luxury than anything else.
 If you are staying for a week, like we did, spending one day per park is definitely enough.
 If you’re thinking about getting an annual pass, then you definitely have the time to spread things out and visit one park per day.
 I’d say the only exception is dealing with the Magic Kingdom and young children: taking the ferry or monorail across the Seven Seas Lagoon adds like 15-20 minutes to your commute each way and makes going back home for a nap really annoying.
 The luxury of park hopping to Epcot for dinner is very tempting.
 But I still think it’s a luxury (more on that later).

 Free Disney Photopass downloads are another luxury, but you can glean a lot of value out of this benefit.
 Unlike Memory Maker (subject of my next post), you don’t get automatic downloads of your friends and family pictures.
 However, that’s pretty easy to circumvent – anyone who is linked as family and friends to your My Disney Experience account effectively receives your Photopass privileges.
 You can download their photos as if they are your own.